What is the Special Education Advocate Salary expectation?

 But here’s the thing–I’ve found that it’s very difficult, as a small business person, to transition from free to paid advocacy work.
 Once word gets out in your community that you’re a “free advocate” people get miffed when you ask for payment.

 This is a provision defined in IDEA.
-I’ve been doing this for over 10 years.
+I’ve been an IDEA surrogate for over 10 years.
 Most of the kids I have done this for are either wards of the state, have parents who are incarcerated or other similar situations.

 This allows you to help a child who really needs it.
 You can get some experience.
 And, word isn’t spreading around your community that you’re the “free advocate” which can be difficult to recover from.